ilagordhan/docs/content/howto6/clear-warning-messages.md

 ## 1 Introduction

 This how-to explains how to eliminate design time warnings.
-While these warnings will not cause the application to break, it is important to fix them to keep a clean project.
+While these warnings may not cause the application to break, it is important to fix them to keep a clean project.

 **After using this how-to, you will know how to do the following:**